-Roles of Chair, Committee Members, and Doctoral Candidate
+Role of Chair, Committee Members, and Doctoral Student

-You need to allow sufficient time for your chair and committee to review your proposal and dissertation drafts.
-You should expect that it may take up to two weeks to receive a response.
+Doctoral students plan and conduct the research as-well-as author both the study proposal and dissertation.
+Primary responsibility for assisting the doctoral student belongs to the dissertation chair.
+Committee members provide additional assistance as needed and participate in approval of the dissertation proposal and the completed dissertation.
+Sufficient time must be provided for chair and committee review of the proposal and dissertation drafts.
+It is customary that committees are given two weeks to review documents.
 Normally the proposal and dissertation require multiple drafts.
-Often, doctoral committees will require you to use an editor to assure the written quality of the dissertation.
+Sometimes doctoral committees will require doctoral students to use the assistance of a professional editor to assure the written quality of the dissertation.
 This determination is made on a case-by-case basis.

 Institutional Review Board (IRB)